afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 4) Could you please Explain me About your last project have you worked on and what was you roles and responsibility ?

-✅ About Linux OS:

-1) What are Different OS have you Familiar with and worked on ?
-2) What is Kernel ?
-3) which Linux version you used in your project ?
-4) why we Used Linux OS Rather than Windows and any other ?

 ✅ About Git GitHub and Gitlab: